 - A popular spot to sled is North Meadow.

 West Rock Ridge State Park is open daily from sunrise to sunset.
-It is the second largest state park in Connecticut.
-Park entrance is free.
+It is the second-largest state park in Connecticut.
+The park entrance is free.

 - With 1,722 acres of land, you’ll have ample space for whatever strikes your fancy, whether it be hiking, dog walking, bird watching, bicycling, kayaking, fishing, car-top boating, horseback riding, picnicking, cross-country skiing, or rock climbing.